Shed Installation Guide

 As long as you follow the manufacturer’s instructions, a typical shed build shouldn’t take long at all.
 Just make sure you have someone else on hand to help you with the job so that it all runs smoothly.

-Building Regulations or Planning Permission Approval for Shed Construction
+Building Regulations & Planning Permission for Shed Constructions

 You won’t usually need to worry about planning permission when it comes to building a garden shed.
 However, some building regulations may need to be followed depending on the type of shed.
 You must ensure that your garden shed adheres to the following:

-- It must be single-storey with a maximum eaves height of 2.5 metres and a maximum overall height of four metres, including the roof
+• It must be single-storey with a maximum eaves height of 2.5 metres and a maximum overall height of four metres, depending on roof type

 How to Clean and Maintain a Shed